Utah...This Is the Place

-"Utah...This Is the Place" is the regional anthem (or state song) of the U.S. state of Utah.
+"Utah...This Is the Place" is the state song of the U.S. state of Utah.
 It was written in 1996 by Sam and Gary Francis for Utah's centennial celebrations.
 It replaced "Utah, We Love Thee" as the state song in 2003, after 4th grade students at Cook Elementary wanted a song that was fun to sing.
 The students talked to their local state representative, Dana Love, and she drafted a bill that passed the state legislature on 28 February 2003, and was signed by then Utah Governor Mike Leavitt on 15 March 2003.
 The previous song, "Utah, We Love Thee", became the State Hymn.

 This song was placed in the public domain by the composers when it was made the state song of Utah.
 The song is referenced imprecisely in official publications variously by the names "Utah, This is the Place" and "Utah This is the Place".
 Though the Utah-themed children's album on which the song has been published by its writers is named "Utah, This Is This Place", the song itself is named "Utah...This Is the Place".